-The forces I describe act like the seismic energy that creates earthquakes.
+The forces I describe, act like the seismic energy that creates earthquakes.
 An earthquake occurs when tectonic plates move in relation to each other, releasing large amounts of energy.
-In the build-up to an earthquake massive forces compress energy in the Earth’s crust.
-I attempt to highlight the growing accumulation of compression forces represented by the four dimensions.
+In the build-up to an earthquake, massive forces compress energy in the Earth’s crust.
+I attempt to highlight the growing accumulation of compression forces represented by the five dimensions.

 When we consider the problems outlined in The World in Crisis, it is too easy to be despondent.
 We may be distressed at the lack of foresight which has allowed humanity to arrive at such a pass, the stupidity, greed, cruelty, and pointless aggression, which too often seems to dominate events, and the lack of common humanity towards those who are poor and less able to cope in this changing world.
 We may also grieve for the way of life, which is now passing.
 Many will also actively seek to deny what is happening.

 Our only hope is to acknowledge the acute threats we face, and respond effectively; we cannot deny this knowledge.
 As a species, we have developed a sense of entitlement, the expectation of a comfortable life, of security, we are wedded to the notion of progress (at least in the developed world), the growth of knowledge and the idea that technology will, at the end of the day, save us from our mistakes.
 We can no longer rely on any of these certainties.
-Technology, in particular, will be particularly important in enabling us to deal with the problems we face, removing carbon, planning, developing effective scenarios, but it is not in itself, a get-out-of-goal card.
-Technology is an enabler, a toolset, which has made the developments of the last two centuries possible.
+Technology, will be important in enabling us to deal with the problems we face, removing carbon, planning, developing effective scenarios using artificial intelligence, but it is not in itself a get-out-of-goal card.
+Technology is an enabler, a toolset.

-The third section, on human population, firstly considers how the human species settled the whole planet, developing complex societies over the past few thousand years.
+This section firstly considers how the human species settled the whole planet, developing complex societies over the past few thousand years.
 In much of the world populations are already stabilizing or contracting, but in Africa a population explosion is taking place, which, if the UN’s medium fertility model is correct, could see the population of Africa increase from 800 million in 2000 to 4.38 billion in 2100; an additional 3.576 billion people added during the 21st century.
-It is this very large projected growth in Africa’s population, combined with the stress of climate change and conflict on that continent, which will be the main driver of (attempted) illegal migration into Europe in the 21st century.
+By 2100 it is projected that Lagos, Nigeria will be the largest city on Earth with a population of 88 million, other African cities are also expected to grow into mega-cities.
+It is this extremely large projected growth in Africa’s population, combined with the stress of climate change and conflict on that continent, which will be the main driver of (attempted) illegal migration into Europe in the 21st century.
 In response Europe will likely become a fortress, denying entry.

 Changes in age and gender structures are also addressed, including the ramifications of the aging populations of Japan and Europe, and the increasing problem of gender imbalances in China and India, created by the selective abortions of female children.
 The current pressures for mass migration are set out: war, population growth, poverty and climate change.
 The mechanisms of migration are described, people smuggling, the way in which criminals treat migrants as a fungible commodity; to be sold, exploited and even killed (a migrant is worth about $15,000 when cut up for his, or her, organs by Egyptian gangs).
 Finally, the rapid pace of urbanization is highlighted, the vast conurbations of East Asia, covering whole landscapes, comprising tens of millions of people, the dominance of slums in the emerging world, and future threats to cities are considered.
 Population is an important dimension, because it includes the development of human societies and the continuing adaptation of our species to its environment.